Combodo/CombodoPayumStripe/doc/README.md

 composer require combodo/stripe-v3
 ```

-note: for now I do not plan to follow BC rules, use semantic versioning or other, so please check if the code is working after each upgrade
+note: for now I do not plan to follow BC rules, use semantic versioning or other, so please check if your code is still working after each upgrade.

 ## register the gateway